Dog snapper: Distribution and habitat

-Dog snapper is mainly found in the western Atlantic Ocean where there range extends from Massachusetts south to São Paulo in Brazil, including the Bermuda, the Caribbean Sea and Gulf of Mexico and from Saint Paul's Rocks south to Principe in the eastern Atlantic.
+Dog snapper is mainly found in the western Atlantic Ocean where their range extends from Massachusetts south to São Paulo in Brazil, including the Bermuda, the Caribbean Sea and Gulf of Mexico and from Saint Paul's Rocks south to Principe in the eastern Atlantic.
 A first single record was reported for the Mediterranean Sea in 2005 in Ligurian waters, Italy.
 Adults are generally found around rocky outcrops or coral reefs, while juveniles tend to remain primarily within estuaries and occasionally within rivers.
 Dog snappers are known to have occurred at depths in excess of 100 m in some areas but they are more frequent at depths of 5 to 30 m.

 Biology

 Dog snappers tend to be solitary, aggregating to spawn in the early spring.

 Feeding

-Dog snappers are nocturnal predators prey nocturnally on smaller fish and benthic invertebrates, including crustaceans (including crabs and shrimps), gastropods, and cephalopods.
+Dog snappers are nocturnal predators, and prey on smaller fish and benthic invertebrates, including crustaceans (including crabs and shrimps), gastropods, and cephalopods.